New York University Abu Dhabi: Student life

 NYUAD also has a weekly student-run newspaper The Gazelle, founded in 2013 by Alistair Blacklock and Amanda Randone.

+NYU Abu Dhabi’s Student Government represents undergraduate students and raises issues affecting student life.
+These include matters relating to academic policies and curricula, as well as campus life policies, services and facilities.
+The Student Government is divided into the Undergraduate Student Government, which is led by an elected four-member Executive Board, and the Graduate Student Council.

 Athletics and recreation

-NYU Abu Dhabi is the home of the Desert Falcons sports teams and competes in the Abu Dhabi Inter-University Sports League (ADISL) which runs from October through May and sees competitive play for men's and women's teams against other Abu Dhabi universities in football (soccer), basketball, table tennis, cricket, volleyball, and badminton.The university also has a coed Brazilian Jiu-Jitsu team that boasted competitive performance in several international competitions including Abu Dhabi World Professional Jiu-Jitsu Championship.
+NYU Abu Dhabi is the home of the Desert Falcons sports teams and competes in the Abu Dhabi Inter-University Sports League (ADISL) which runs from October through May and sees competitive play for men's and women's teams against other Abu Dhabi universities in football (soccer), basketball, table tennis, cricket, volleyball, and badminton.
+The university also has a coed Brazilian Jiu-Jitsu team that boasted competitive performance in several international competitions including Abu Dhabi World Professional Jiu-Jitsu Championship.